Khagesh2409/Awaaz/README.md

 ## Getting Started

-To get started with Awaaz, follow the installation instructions in the [Documentation](docs/README.md).
+To get started with Awaaz, follow the installation instructions:

+- Fork Awaaz repository.
+- Copy the URL written under the HTTPS section in the Code dropdown button in your forked repository.
+- Open your terminal and in your local repository run the following code:

+    ```bash
+    git init
+    git clone <URL>
+    ```
+- Open local repo in VSCode by typing:

+    ```bash
+    code .
+    ```
+- Inside local repo terminal write the following code to install all required npm packages:

+    ```bash
+    npm install
+    ```
+- To run the client-side run the following code:

+    ```bash
+    npm start
+    ```

+- To run server-side simply run main.py file.

 ## Contributing